vidjil/vidjil/doc/vidjil-algo.md

 When the read is too short too extract the requested length, the window can be shifted (at most 10 bp) or shrinkened (down until 30bp) by increments of 5bp.
-Such reads are counted in `SEG changed w` and the corresponding clones are output with the `Wxx` warning.
+Such reads are counted in `SEG changed w` and the corresponding clones are output with the `W50` warning.

-The `-e` option sets the maximal e-value accepted for segmenting a sequence.
+The `-e` option sets the maximal e-value accepted for analyzing a sequence.
 It is an upper bound on the number of exepcted windows found by chance by the seed-based heuristic.
 The e-value computation takes into account both the number of reads in the input sequence and the number of locus searched for.